Complex Hyperbolic Triangle Groups of Type $[m,m,0;3,3,2]$: Background

 \subsection{Complex geodesics:}

-A {\defit complex geodesic\/} is a projectivisation of a 2-dimensional complex subspace of $\c^{2,1}$.
+A {\defit complex geodesic\/} is a projectivisation of a 2-di\-men\-sional complex subspace of $\c^{2,1}$.
 Any complex geodesic is isometric to in the projective model.
 Any positive vector $c\in V_+$ determines a two-dimensional complex subspace

 Projecting this subspace we obtain a complex geodesic

 Conversely, any complex geodesic is represented by a positive vector $c\in V_+$, called a {\defit polar vector\/} of the complex geodesic.
 A polar vector is unique up to multiplication by a complex scalar.
 We say that the polar vector~$c$ is {\defit normalised\/} if $\<c,c\>=1$.